How Do Hormones and the Microbiome Affect Menopause and Women’s Gut Health?

 This is why menopause formulations increasingly combine botanical support with microbiome-focused strategies.

-One example is Vellura, a menopause-specific advanced herbal supplement formulated with a prebiotic blend to support hot flash relief, mood stabilization, and overall menopausal balance:
+One example is Vellura, a menopause-specific advanced herbal supplement formulated with a prebiotic blend to support hot flash relief, mood stabilization, and overall menopausal balance.

 Illustration showing the connection between menopause, hormonal changes, and the gut microbiome affecting digestion, metabolism, and overall women’s health.